nint22/Raytracer/README.md

 ## Tasks

+- Diffuse material
+- Move screenshots / video per build into a directory in the repo

+## Complete

+- Reflect completion status in window..
+- Randomize work items
+- Avoid creating work items for anti-aliasing, just do that per pixel
+- Rays bouncing
+- Anti-aliasing added with naive random vector
 - Deal with multiple objects and hit surface

-## Complete

 - Hit test object closest
 - Compute surface normals (and hit-position)
 - Fix aspect ratio of camera with given texture size..